Skip to main content

 Purpose

-In this project, the goal was to incorporate the results of their experiments into a computer-assisted program that would support the learning of science, social science, and advanced English vocabulary terms for at-risk middle school children.
-The research team proposed experiments designed to determine whether making errors during learning helps or hinders mastery of vocabulary words and to identify the most effective use of study time in order to ensure that students master an entire set of vocabulary words.
+In this project, the goal was to incorporate the results of multiple experimental studies into a computer-assisted program that would support the learning of science, social science, and advanced English vocabulary terms for at-risk middle school children.
+The research team completed experiments designed to determine whether making errors during learning helps or hinders mastery of vocabulary words and to identify the most effective use of study time in order to ensure that students master an entire set of vocabulary words.

 People and institutions involved